-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
 "Juvenile" is defined as, "a person who is less than 18 years of age who is the subject of a delinquency petition."
-17 Yes.
+17. Yes.
 Minors 14+ years of age who are charged with "specified juvenile violation."
 Yes.
-Minors: (1) charged with any offense; (2) 14+ years of age who are charged with a felony; or (3) 17 years of age who have exhausted or refused voluntary services and No.
+Minors: (1) charged with any offense; (2) 14+ years of age who are charged with a felony; or (3) 17 years of age who have exhausted or refused voluntary services and repeatedly use substances, "associate with prostitutes, pimps, or procurers," or "found of his or her own free will in a house of prostitution."
+No. Relevant Statute(s) Mich.

-.
-11

-90. repeatedly use /\

-substances,

-"associate with

-100 prostitutes, pimps,

-or procurers," or - A-

-"found of his or her 1 1

-own free will in

-a house of

-prostitution."

-Relevant Mich.
 Comp.
-Laws Mich.
+Laws Ann. § 712A.1(1)(i) (Definitions; proceedings not considered criminal proceedings; construction of Mich.
 Comp.
-Laws Mich.
+Laws Ann. § 712A.1(1)(i) (Definitions; proceedings not considered criminal proceedings; construction of Mich.
 Comp.
-Laws Mich.
+Laws Ann. § 712A.2(a)(1) (Authority and jurisdiction of court); Mich.
 Comp.
-Laws Mich.
+Laws Ann. § 712A.2d(1), (9)(a)-(i) (Juvenile Mich.
 Comp.

-Statute(s) Ann. § Ann. § Ann. § 712Å.2(a)(1) Ann. § 712A.2d(2) Laws Ann. §

-, , 712A.1(1)(i) 712A.1(1)(i) (Authority and (Juvenile to be tried 712A.2d(2)(a)-(f)

-(Definitions; (Definitions; jurisdiction of as adult; designation (Juvenile to be

-proceedings not proceedings not court); Mich. by prosecuting tried as adult;

-considered considered Comp.
-Laws Ann. attorney or court; designation by

-criminal criminal § 712A.2d(1), factors; probable prosecuting

-proceedings; proceedings; (9)(a)-(i) (Juvenile cause hearing; attorney or court;

-construction of construction of to be tried as adult; setting case for trial; factors; probable
+Laws Ann. § 712A.2d(2) (Juvenile to be tried as adult; designation by prosecuting attorney or court; factors; probable cause hearing; Mich.

-chapter); Mich. chapter); Mich. designation by proceedings as cause hearing;

 Comp.
-Laws Ann.
+Laws Ann. § 712A.2d(2)(a)- (f) (Juvenile to be tried as adult; designation by prosecuting attorney or court; factors;

+chapter); Mich. chapter); Mich. to be tried as setting case for probable cause

 Comp.
+Laws Comp.
+Laws adult; designation trial; proceedings hearing; setting

-Laws Ann. prosecuting criminal setting case for
+Ann. § 712A.2 Ann. § 712A.2 by prosecuting as criminal case for trial;

-§ 712A.2 § 712A.2 attorney or court; proceedings; trial; proceedings
+(Authority and (Authority and attorney or court; proceedings; proceedings as

-(Authority and (Authority and factors; probable disposition or as criminal
+jurisdiction of jurisdiction of factors; probable disposition or criminal

-jurisdiction of jurisdiction of cause hearing; imposition of proceedings;
+court) court) cause hearing; imposition of proceedings;

-court) court) setting case for sentence; "specified disposition or
+, , setting case for sentence; disposition or

-Court) Court) \sim juvenile violation" imposition of
+trial; proceedings "specified juvenile imposition of

-trial; proceedings as criminal ,
+as criminal violation" sentence;

-defined); Mich. sentence;
+proceedings; defined); Mich. "specified

-proceedings; Comp.
-Laws Ann. § "specified
+disposition or Comp.
+Laws Ann. juvenile

-disposition or 712A.4 (Waiver of juvenile
+imposition of § 712A.4 (Waiver violation"

-imposition of jurisdiction when violation"
+sentence; of jurisdiction defined)

-sentence; "specified child of 14 or older defined)
+"specified juvenile when child of 14

-juvenile violation" accused of felony);
+violation" or older accused of

+defined) felony);

-defined) 712A.2(d)(1)-(5)
+, 712A.2(d)(1)-(5)

 (Authority and

 jurisdiction of

 court)

-Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) allow some juvenile cases to be subject to direct file; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allow some juvenile cases to be subject to direct file; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

-Michigan law defines "child abuse" to include commercial sexual exploitation of children but not child sex trafficking.
+Michigan law defines "child abuse" to include commercial sexual exploitation of children.
 Specifically, Mich.
 Comp.
-Laws Ann. § 722.622(g)8 (Definitions) defines "child abuse" as "harm or threatened harm to a child's health or welfare that occurs through nonaccidental physical or mental injury, sexual abuse, sexual exploitation, or maltreatment, by a parent, a legal guardian, any other person responsible for the child's health or welfare, a teacher's aide, a member of the clergy, or an individual 18 years of age or older who is involved with a youth program," and "confirmed sexual exploitation" is defined under Mich.
+Laws Ann. § 722.622(g) (Definitions) defines "child abuse" as "harm or threatened harm to a child's health or welfare that occurs through nonaccidental physical or mental injury, sexual abuse, sexual exploitation, or maltreatment, by a parent, a legal guardian, any other person responsible for the child's health or welfare, a teacher, a teacher's aide, a member of the clergy, or an individual 18 years of age or older who is involved with a youth program," and "confirmed sexual exploitation" is defined under Mich.
 Comp.
-Laws Ann. § 722.622(r) to include "a confirmed cause that involves allowing, permitting, or encouraging a child to engage in prostitution "
+Laws Ann. § 722.622(r) to include "a confirmed cause that involves allowing, permitting, or encouraging a child to engage in prostitution . . . . "